IsakTheHacker/c-p3d-samples/README.md

-at least Panda3D's assimp support seems to be progressing without my intervention), or major misfeatures (such as not being able to avoid the use of excessive configuration files or scripting languages, in particular Python or Python-like languages or Python-like practaices (e.g. auto-downloading a complete distribution in order to run anything), as I consider Python a plague upon humanity, and an even biggest step backwards than Visual Basic).
+at least Panda3D's assimp support seems to be progressing without my intervention), or major misfeatures (such as not being able to avoid the use of excessive configuration files or scripting languages, in particular Python or Python-like languages or Python-like practices (e.g. auto-downloading a complete distribution in order to run anything), as I consider Python a plague upon humanity, and an even biggest step backwards than Visual Basic).
 I originally rejected